Kendog09/Kendog09.github.io/docs/deployment.md

 </br>

-2. When the user clicks on find nearest public toilet the option for the user to allow their location to be accessed will pop up and they must press accept for it to work:
+2. When the user clicks on find nearest public toilet the option for the user to allow their location to be accessed will pop up.

+3. The user will then accept the pop up for it to work.

 <img width="428" alt="Screenshot 2024-05-07 at 21 27 09" src="https://github.com/Kendog09/Kendog09.github.io/assets/110036605/8cc75607-043f-45ae-8715-03dbd8018747">

 </br>